vidyagc/portfolio/_posts/2018-01-16-devise-customization.markdown

 <div class="file-path">app/controllers/confirmations_controller.rb</div>
 {% highlight ruby %}
-def after_confirmation_path_for(resource_name, resource)
+def after_resending_confirmation_instructions_path_for(resource_name)
-  if signed_in?(resource_name)
-    account_management_path(resource)
-  else
-    root_path(resource_name)
+  is_navigational_format? ? root_path(resource_name) : '/'
 end
-end
 {% endhighlight %}
 <div>&nbsp;</div>

 <h5>I hope this post was useful in understanding the how and why of the customized Devise implementations in this portfolio's apps.
-Even better if you learned something new about using Devise forms on different pages in your app, and correspondingly handling paths and error messages on failures.</h5>
+Even better if you learned something about using Devise forms on different pages in your app, and correspondingly handling paths and error messages on failures.</h5>